babinyurii/recan/README.md

 ![hbv_slice_1](data/hbv_slice_1.png)

-To customize the plot or just to export and store the data, use 'get_df()' method. 'get_df' returns pandas DataFrame object with sequences as samples, and distances at given points as features.
+To customize the plot or just to export and store the data, use `get_df()` method. `get_df()` returns pandas DataFrame object with sequences as samples, and distances at given points as features.

 ```python
 sim_obj.get_data()
 ```
 ![hbv_df_example](data/hbv_df_example.png)

-If optional paremeter 'df' is set to 'False', 'get_data' returns a tuple containing list of ticks and a dictionary of lists.
+If optional paremeter `df` is set to `False`, `get_data()` returns a tuple containing list of ticks and a dictionary of lists.
 Each dictionary key is the sequence id, and lists under the keys contain the corresponding distances.

 ```python
 positions, data = sim_obj.get_data(df=False)